mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-resource-token-resp.md

 OAuth 2.0 defines a framework in which clients request access tokens from authorization servers and present them to resource servers.
 In deployments where multiple resources (or APIs) are involved, the {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the resource server for which the token is intended.

+However, Resource Indicators for OAuth 2.0 {{RFC8707}} does not require the authorization server to return any confirmation of the resource to which the access token applies (audience restricted).
+When an authorization request includes one or more `resource` parameters, the authorization server can exhibit a range of behaviors depending on its capabilities and policy configuration.

+An authorization server MAY:

+  - Ignore the resource parameter (e.g., if it does not support {{RFC8707}}) and audience-restrict the issued access token to a default resource or set of resources.
+  - Accept and honor all requested resource values, audience-restricting the issued access token to the entire set of requested resources.
+  - Accept a subset of the requested resource values, audience-restricting the token accordingly.
+  - Override the requested resource values and issue a token audience-restricted to an authorization-server-defined set of resources, based on local policy or client registration.
+  - Reject one or more requested resource values and return an OAuth 2.0 error response with the error code invalid_target as defined in {{RFC8707}}.

-However, the current specification does not require the authorization server to return any confirmation of the resource to which the access token applies.
-This leads to ambiguity in the client's interpretation of the token's audience, potentially resulting in **resource mix-up attacks** or incorrect token usage.
+This leads to ambiguity in the client's interpretation of the token's audience, potentially resulting in **resource mix-up attacks** or incorrect token usage such as:

+  1. A client requests an access token for Resource A.
+  2. The authorization server issues a token for Resource B (intentionally or due to configuration).
+  3. The client unknowingly sends the token to Resource A, which may mistakenly accept it or return a misleading error.
+  4. The client misuses a token for a different audience, causing a confidentiality or access control breach.

-This document introduces a new parameter, `resource`, to be returned in the token response, so the client can validate that the issued token corresponds to the intended resource.
+This document introduces a new parameter, `resource`, to be returned in the access token response, so the client can validate that the issued token corresponds to the intended resource.

 # Conventions and Terminology